-Alternative 1 presents no short-term impacts or adverse impacts on workers and the community.
-Alternative 2 is effective in the short-term by reducing the likelihood of exposure to MEC.
-Alternative 3 would provide some short-term effectiveness and presents risks to workers implementing the removal.
+Alternative 1 presents no short-term effectiveness.
+Alternative 2 is considered to be effective in the short-term by reducing the likelihood of exposure to MEC.
+Alternative 3 would provide short-term effectiveness and also presents risk to workers implementing the removal.
 Alternatives 4 and 5 would provide some short-term effectiveness due to implementation of LUCs.
 Regarding the removal of MEC hazards, there would be no short-term effectiveness due to the significant amount of time to perform such work.